-- Proofs can be given only in a system with given axioms and logical operations as in Euclide's Geometry. - In the system, we have a way of organizing ideas so that experts agree and are not confused about the validity (Unlike the19th century Alg.
-Geometers, Riemann, so on) - A rigorous proof is a certification of validity which we can rely on. - Experimental scientists claim to use experiments to verify their results but science always involves models and assumptions which are not verifiable by experiments only.
+- Proofs can be given only in a system with given axioms and logical operations as in Euclidean geometry. - In the system, we have a way of organizing ideas so that experts agree and are not confused about the validity - Rigorous proof is a certification of validity which we can rely on. - Experimental scientists claim to use experiments to verify their results but science always involves models and assumptions which are not verifiable by experiments only.

-A rigorous proof mathematics is very different
+Rigorous proof mathematics is very different

-- In other fields, such as engineering, biology, statistics, chemisty, physics, many of reasonings that occur are often not acceptable to mathematics. - What Science does is to set up some loose system which can be verified or falsified.
-This uses tradition and logic and imaginations.
-Often precise logical steps are missing. - In pure mathematical proofs, we strive to eliminate any gaps in logic however plausible the reasoning might be.
-(The proof of Fermat conjecture by Weils.) - In applying mathematics to other fields, one needs to be careful about this distinction.
+- In other fields, such as engineering, biology, statistics, chemisty, physics, a lot of reasoning that occur are often not acceptable to mathematics in pure point of view. - What Science does is to set up some loose system which can be verified or falsified.
+This uses a lot of tradition and logic and imaginations.
+Often precise logical steps are missing. - In pure mathematical proofs, we strive to eliminate any gaps in logic however plausible the reasoning might be. - In applying mathematics to other fields, one needs to be careful about this distinction.
 Often, this is not followed completely.
 The other fields rely on authority more.